 Invitation for Members to Join a Fundraising Event

-Fundraising events are essential for churches across America.
+Church fundraising events are essential for churches across America.
 They can help to raise funds for your church or support local causes.

 Dear [Church Member’s Name],

-Any support in organizing the event (and/or contributing gifts) also would be welcome.
-Please contact the church office for more information at [phone number].
-If you are unable to attend but would still like to show your support, the office will also be accepting donations up until [date].
+Please contact the church office at [phone number] for more information.
+If you cannot attend but would still like to show your support, the office will also be accepting donations until [date].

 With best wishes,